helm/charts/incubator/puppet-forge/README.md

 The container when invoked with no arguments will start the Puppet forge server at port 8080 with local Puppet forge modules locate in /puppet/modules.
-If a volume mount is not specified to /puppet/modules, then all modules are kept within the container and will the modules will be purged upon restarting the container.
+If a volume mount is not specified to /puppet/modules, then all modules are kept within the container and the modules will be purged upon restarting the container.
 In addition, the log files for the service are kept in /puppet/logs.